For the Wade family, basketball is a family matter.

 No matter how much he achieved on the court, the former NBA player — who suited up for the Heat, Chicago Bulls, and Cleveland Cavaliers — never stopped giving his all.

-The former hoops superstar’s love for the game was passed to his son, Zaire — a 6-foot-3 point guard who played for the Sierra Canyon Trailblazers in Chatsworth, California — whose basketball journey is at its genesis.
+The former hoops superstar’s love for the game was passed to his son, Zaire — a 6-foot-3 point guard — whose basketball journey is at its genesis.

 Zaire Wade was born to Dwyane and ex-wife Siohvaughn Funches, on February 4, 2002 in Chicago, Illinois.

 Wade played his first year of high school basketball at Mount Carmel High School in Chicago on the freshmen team.
-He then attended American Heritage High School in Miami for his sophomore and junior seasons.
+He then attended American Heritage High School in Miami, Florida for his sophomore and junior seasons.

 In April 2020, the three-star prospect transferred to Brewster Academy in Wolfeboro, New Hampshire.
 He reclassified to the Class of 2021 to further his recruitment before making the jump from the high school ranks.